Spatial order in a two-dimensional spin-orbit-coupled spin-1/2 condensate: superlattice, multi-ring and stripe formation

-In Figs. \ref{fig4}(e)-(f) we plot the phase of components $j=1,2$ of Figs. \ref{fig3}(d)-(e) for Rashba coupling, the same for Dresselhaus coupling are shown in Figs. \ref{fig4}(g)-(h).
+In figures \ref{fig4}(e)-(f) we plot the phase of components $j=1,2$ of the wave function of the soliton of figures \ref{fig3}(d)-(e) for Rashba coupling, the same for Dresselhaus coupling are shown in figures \ref{fig4}(g)-(h).
 In all cases we find an antivortex-vortex pair of angular momentum projection $-1$ and $+1$ at two different places such that the net angular momentum projection in each component is zero.
-Of the vortex-antivortex pair, one is coreless.
+Of the vortex-antivortex pair, one is coreless \cite{coreless}.
 In imaginary-time propagation, to obtain a $(0,\pm 1)$-type multi-ring soliton, the appropriate vortex (antivortex) for Rashba (Dresselhaus) SO coupling in component $j=2$ was imprinted in an initial Gaussian function as $\psi^{\mathrm{initial}}_2(x,y) = (x\pm iy)\times\phi_{\mathrm{Gauss}}(x,y)$.
 To obtain the circularly-asymmetric soliton, the initial wave function was taken to be a localized Gaussian function in the two components.
-The numerical energy of both types of degenerate solitons in Fig. \ref{fig3} is $E=-0.125$, in agreement with the analytic result $e=-\gamma^2/2=-0.125$, viz.
-Eq. (\ref{energyan}), independent of the type of SO coupling: Rashba or Dresselhaus.
+The numerical energy of both types of degenerate solitons in figure \ref{fig3} is $E=-0.125$, in agreement with the analytic result ${\cal E} =-\gamma^2/2=-0.125$, viz. (\ref{energyan}), independent of the type of SO coupling: Rashba or Dresselhaus.